Yur1yPzdc/nix-dotfiles/README.md

 - `v, vi, vim = nvim`

 4.2 **Creating with non-yuri user**
 - Run `sh replace.sh` from `/scripts/utility` to see its usage.
-If you've chosen wrong username you can run it again to replace wrong one tih a correct one.
+If you've chosen wrong username you can run it again to replace wrong one with a correct one.

 4.3 **Creating local proxy**
 - Run `nix-shell -p gcc gnumake`